Nothing about us without us

 "Nothing about us without us" (Nihil de nobis, sine nobis) is a slogan used to communicate the idea that no policy should be decided by any representative without the full and direct participation of members of the group(s) affected by that policy.
 In its modern form, this often involves national, ethnic, disability-based, or other groups that are often marginalized from political, social, and economic opportunities.

+History

 The saying has its origins in Central European political traditions.
 It was the political motto that helped establish—and, loosely translated into Latin, provided the name for—Poland's 1505 constitutional legislation, Nihil novi, which first transferred governing authority from the monarch to the parliament.
 It subsequently became a byword for democratic norms.
 It is also a long-standing principle of Hungarian law and foreign policy, and was a cornerstone of the foreign policy of interwar Poland.

+The phrase was used in Czechoslovakia as "About us, without us" (O nás, bez nás) to lament the Munich Agreement of 1938, which annexed the Sudetenland to Nazi Germany without the participation of Czechoslovakia.

+More recently, the phrase "Nothing about Ukraine without Ukraine" has come into use in the context of the Russia-Ukraine War, stating the idea that no negotiations about Ukraine's status should take place without Ukraine's participation.
+Joe Biden and Olaf Scholz have both used the phrase in relation to the Ukraine war.

+The phrase formed part of the title of Krzysztof Kieślowski's 1972 documentary Workers '71: Nothing About Us Without Us (Robotnicy '71: Nic o nas bez nas).